Let's face it: Conference calls aren’t always the most efficient way to communicate.

 James, that's a valid point, but let's take it offline after the meeting.

-These are all good ideas we're throwing out, but we need to focus on the main goal.
+These are all good ideas, but we only have 15 minutes left and need to focus on the main goal.
+I’ll arrange another call to go do some more brainstorming.

 Lou, we can save that for the presentation we're giving the shareholders next week.

 That's a fair point.
-But we don't need to worry about Cutlas.
-It's the shareholders' issue.
+But we don't need to finalize a public announcement until the buyout has been announced to Cutlass shareholders next quarter.

 Alright, nice call everyone.
 We decided to rewrite the contract, so Susan, please get started on that ASAP.
-And with the banks, we're going to take a step back and use our own capital to buy out the 8% share remaining with Cutlas Software.
-Susan, please get those financial records to the shareholders today.
+And with the banks, James will determine if we should use our own capital to buy out the 8% share remaining with Cutlass Software or apply for a loan.
+Susan and James, please send your documents to the board of directors and me by Friday.
 We'll meet again when the contract gets finalized.
-Thanks, guys.
-Talk to you soon.
+Thanks, everyone.
+Have a good day, and talk to you soon.